Logotype for Plato Income Maximiser Limited

 Executive summary

-• Net profit after tax for the half-year ended 31 December 2025 was AUD 28.44 million, down from AUD 39.71 million in the prior period, reflecting weaker Australian markets.
+• Net profit after tax for the half-year ended 31 December 2025 was $28.44 million, down from $39.71 million in the prior corresponding period, reflecting softer market returns.

 • Portfolio delivered a 4.8% total return for the half-year, outperforming the benchmark by 0.6%.

-• Share price has consistently traded at a premium to NTA, reflecting strong demand for regular income.
+• Share price traded at a premium to NTA, reflecting strong demand for regular income.

-• The company continues to provide access to a diversified, actively managed portfolio of Australian listed equities.
+• The company maintained its principal activity of providing access to a diversified, actively managed portfolio of Australian listed equities.

 Financial highlights